Code-Institute-Submissions/StephenKennyGains-FriendlyFitness_NovResub/README.md

 - iPad Pro 9.7"
 - MacBook Pro 13"

-I also used Google developer tools to check responsiveness across multiple other devices and screen sizes.

 # Bugs Found

-I encountered the following issues whilst building this project:
-- The Footer wasn't sticking to the bottom on some of the pages.
-To fix this I added an 'h-100' Bootstrap class to the container divs or set the minimum height within media queries.

-- The Success Message wasn't working when removing items from the cart.
-To fix this I needed to get the product ID to identify which Item was being deleted in the message

-- The Shopping bag was repeating the 'Continue Shopping' and 'Add to Bag' buttons after every item in the bag.
-To fix this I moved the {% endfor %} for the {% if bag_items %} to be before the buttons.

-- Incorrect Stripe public key in checkout view.
-I accidentally wrote the public key in the context in capitals.

-- I was able to add products to categories that were not on the dropdown list.
-To fix this I had to remove the non-existing categories in the admin panel and remove/change to category of the products added to these categories.

-- Deploy not completing - message received: ERROR: Could not find a version that satisfies the requirement python-apt==2.0.0+ubuntu0.20.4.7 (from versions: 0.0.0, 0.7.8).
-To fix this I removed the un-required installs from requirements.txt file.

-- The Webhook for the live site was generating a 301 error.
-To fix this I had to add a / at the end of the URL that the webhook was set up to.

-- The delivery confirmation page image wasn't Loading on the deployed site.
-To fix this I changed the image source to the images [AWS](https://aws.amazon.com/?nc2=h_lg) URL to display the image.

-- Stripe was sending a Server 500 error in the Webhooks, this was an error on Stripes part which I could not control.
-I believe this is fixed now.
-All Webhooks are currently sending as expected.

 # User Feedback

-- Make the price on the Product Card bolder.
-- Change 'Quantity' to 'Qty' on the Product Details page and Shopping Bag page.
-- Add a slight margin to the bottom of the Product Cards.
-- Center the Product Cards on the Products page.
-- Change the button styling so that the call to action is toward purchasing items.

-**Peer Code Review Feedback**

-My project was shared on Slack with other Code Institute students.
-The feedback received was:

-- Add some weight to the font or make it larger as it is difficult to read on some of the pages, particularly the FAQs and About Us pages.

-All feedback received was implemented throughout the project.

 # Search Engine Optimisation (SEO)
 To find the relevant keywords for my project I made the following searches on [Google](www.google.co.uk) and [Word Tracker](www.wordtracker.com)  along with a few combinations:

--	Clay Jewellery
--	Polymer Clay Jewellery
--	Baked Clay Jewellery
--	Handmade jewellery
--	Handmade clay jewellery
--	Handmade gifts
--	Ladies handmade gifts
--	Gift ideas for woman

-Of the above, the top combination of searches  I found were:

--	Handmade Polymer Clay Jewellery
--	Handmade Jewellery Gifts
--	Handmade Women’s Jewellery
--	Handmade Jewellery UK
--	Handmade Jewellery

-Of the above searches, Handmade Polymer Clay Jewellery best suited what my project is selling and had the highest search rate of all keywords attempted.
-With that in mind, I have selected the following to be included in my projects metadata:

--	Handmade Jewellery Gifts
--	Handmade Polymer Clay Jewellery
--	Handmade Jewellery
--	Polymer Clay Jewellery

 Also, I included ‘Handmade Jewellery’ within the homepage message’ along with a subheading of ‘Find the perfect gift today!’